tomfaulhaber/cl-format/README.markdown

 I also intend to have good built-in documentation for the directives, but I haven't built that yet.

+Pretty printing is currently under development and not fully working.

+In particular,
-Pretty printing isn't supported (at least at the moment) and with it, the following directives specified as part of the X3J13 updates are not supported: ~:T and ~@:T (but all other forms of ~T work), ~_, ~I, and extensions with ~/. ~W is supported, but without any pretty printing functionality.
+the following directives are
+not supported: ~:T and ~@:T (but all other forms of ~T work) and extensions with ~/.

-I'm still considering what to do about the pretty printer.
-CL defines a super-powerful pretty printer based on the format function.
-But it's because it has more functions and variables, it interacts with the rest of the system more and will, therefore, be harder to implement with 100% compatibility.
+The pretty printer interface is similar, but not identical to the interface in Common Lisp.

+The custom dispatch table functionality is not fully fleshed out yet.

 Next up:

+* Debug pretty printer functionality
-* Support for the CL formatter function
+* Support for ~/
+* Build up standard dispatch tables
+* Documentation of the pretty printer.
+* Restructure unit tests into modular chunks.
+* Ant support for running unit tests
 * Import tests from CLISP and SBCL.
 * Unit tests for exception conditions.
 * Interactive documentation
-* Think about pretty printing

 ### How to use cl-format ###